 Set Up Cost Visibility for Kubernetes Using an Existing Delegate

-Harness Continuous Efficiency (CE) monitors cloud costs of your Kubernetes clusters, namespaces, nodes, workloads, and labels.
-This topic describes how to connect your Kubernetes to CE using an existing Harness Delegate.
+Harness Cloud Cost Management (CCM) monitors the cloud costs of your Kubernetes clusters, namespaces, nodes, workloads, and labels.
+This topic describes how to connect your Kubernetes to CCM using an existing Harness Delegate.

-Before connecting your Kubernetes cluster to Harness CE, review the following:
+Before connecting your Kubernetes cluster to Harness CCM, review the following:

 Prerequisites